mikaelnousiainen/RS41ng/README.md

-# RS41ng - Amateur radio firmware for Vaisala RS41 radiosonde
+# RS41ng - Amateur radio firmware for Vaisala RS41 and Graw DFM-17 radiosondes

+**NEW:** Experimental support for Graw DFM-17 radiosondes added!
+Please test and report any issues!

+**NOTE:** **DFM-17 radiosondes require a GPS lock (and clear visibility to the sky) to calibrate its internal oscillator.**
+DFM-17 transmissions, especially APRS, may not decode correctly because of incorrect timing before the internal oscillator has been calibrated.

-**NOTE:** While this firmware has been tested with great success on a number of high-altitude balloon flights, it is still a work in progress and some features might not work as expected yet!
+**NOTE:** While this firmware has been tested (on RS41) with great success on a number of high-altitude balloon flights, it is still a work in progress and some features might not work as expected yet!
 In particular, the time sync (scheduling) features and use of an external Si5351 as a transmitter need more testing.

+## What is RS41ng?

-This is a custom, amateur radio-oriented firmware for [Vaisala RS41 radiosondes](https://www.vaisala.com/en/products/instruments-sensors-and-other-measurement-devices/soundings-products/rs41).
+RS41ng is a custom, amateur radio-oriented firmware for [Vaisala RS41](https://www.vaisala.com/en/products/weather-environmental-sensors/upper-air-radiosondes-rs41-rs41-e-models) and [Graw DFM-17](https://www.graw.de/products/radiosondes/dfm-17/) radiosondes.
+These radiosonde models have very similar hardware, so that it is relatively easy to support both with the same codebase.
+It is unlikely that RS41ng could support any other radiosonde hardware for now.

 Some code is based on an earlier RS41 firmware project called [RS41HUP](https://github.com/df8oe/RS41HUP), but most of it has been rewritten from scratch.
 The Horus 4FSK code has been adapted from the [darksidelemm fork of RS41HUP](https://github.com/darksidelemm/RS41HUP).

 ## Asking questions, filing feature requests and reporting issues

-* Please use [GitHub discussions](../../discussions) for asking questions and for sharing info about your RS41-based projects
+* Please use [GitHub discussions](../../discussions) for asking questions and for sharing info about your radiosonde-based projects
   * For example, questions about firmware configuration and connecting of external chips to the sonde belong here
 * Please use [GitHub issues](../../issues) to file new feature requests or issues that you have already identified with the firmware
   * However, please remember to post questions about usage to [GitHub discussions](../../discussions)

-## What are the Vaisala RS41 radiosondes and how can I get one?
+## What are radiosondes and how can I get one?

-The RS41 radiosondes are used extensively for atmospheric sounding by the meteorological institutes in various countries and thus easily available to be collected once they land, an activity called radiosonde hunting: see YouTube presentation about [Tracking and Chasing Weather Balloons by Andreas Spiess](https://www.youtube.com/watch?v=vQfztG60umI) or [Chasing Radiosonde Weather Balloons used in Meteorology for Fun by Mark VK5QI](https://www.youtube.com/watch?v=fb9gNomWrAY) for more details!
+Radiosondes, especially the RS41 and DFM-17, are used extensively for atmospheric sounding by the meteorological institutes in various countries and thus easily available to be collected once they land, an activity called radiosonde hunting: see YouTube presentation about [Tracking and Chasing Weather Balloons by Andreas Spiess](https://www.youtube.com/watch?v=vQfztG60umI) or [Chasing Radiosonde Weather Balloons used in Meteorology for Fun by Mark VK5QI](https://www.youtube.com/watch?v=fb9gNomWrAY) for more details!